 More secure than other default messaging app options

-Stream high-quality audio and video
+High-quality audio and video sharing

 In-call and post-call features